rexresearch

 radiation in the processing chamber (12).
 A region of pure

 electric field from the microwave radiation is also generated.
-The

-pure electric field and the material is heated in the region of
+region of pure electric field and the material is heated in the

-material (30) which may include a metal.
+sinter the material (30) which may include a metal.

 Technical Field

-The present invention relates to methods for processing materials
+The present invention relates to methods for processing

-in the presence of microwave energy.
+materials in the presence of microwave energy.

 Background